MicrosoftDocs/windows-dev-docs/terminal/customize-settings/profile-settings.md

 ## Background image settings
 ### Setting the background image

 This sets the file location of the image to draw over the window background.
 The background image can be a .jpg, .png, or .gif file.
+Use keyword "DesktopWallpaper" to set the path to the desktop's wallpaper.

 **Property name:** `backgroundImage`

 **Necessity:** Optional

-**Accepts:** File location as a string, 'DesktopWallpaper'
+**Accepts:** 'File location as a string', '"DesktopWallpaper"''

 ### Background image stretch mode